ishandoye/DevopsJourney/K8/README.md

 ### Step 1

-kubectl sends request to API Server.
+kubectl sends a request to the API Server.

 ### Step 2

-API Server validates request.
+API Server validates the request.

 ### Step 3

-API Server stores desired state in etcd.
+API Server stores the desired state in etcd.

 ### Step 4